haochenuw/coupgame/Notes.md

 - 3 players:
  - Shouldn't be able to block a steal for not me.
  - Players already dead cannot be targets.
+ - Second reveal does not get processed properly?

 ## Feedbacks

-- Put skip and challenge in one screen
+- ~~Put skip and challenge in one screen~~ Thursday, July 1, 2021

-- add "space between skip and challenge" in event log
+- ~~add "space between skip and challenge" in event log~~ Thursday, July 1, 2021

 -